JuliaDynamics/DrWatson.jl/CONTRIBUTING.md

 # Contributing

+Everyone is welcome to contribute!
+You can contribute via simply opening Issues reporting bugs or requesting features.

+## Pull Request Contributions
+The best way to contribute is by doing a Pull Request that fixes a bug or implements a new feature.
-When contributing to this repository, consider first discussing the change you wish to make via an issue.
+However, before opening the PR, onsider first discussing the change you wish to make via an issue, so that a good design can be discussed.

-## Pull Request Process
+To make a good PR, follow these steps:

 1. Ensure all tests pass locally before starting the pull request.
 1. Add adequate description in the Pull Request, or cite the corresponding issue if one exists by using hastag `#` and the issue number.